 When your executive is attending an event and there are security concerns about the route or facility, a location-based discovery tool is an indispensable resource.
-Located-based platforms like Echosec provide the ability to draw a geofence around a modified route.
-Using Echosec’s geofencing capability, your executive protection services team can map out the event’s route days in advance and establish a running search to monitor the route for potential trouble.
+Location-based platforms like Flashpoint Physical Security Intelligence (PSI) provide the ability to draw a geofence around a modified route.
+Using Flashpoint PSI’s geofencing capability, your executive protection services team can map out the event’s route days in advance and establish a running search to monitor the route for potential trouble.
 24/7 monitoring allows the team to attend to multiple other tasks feeling secure that the system will trigger a notification if anything concerning is posted online around the route or event.

 Reducing blind spots for security services